roberthansen/ucap_evaluation/README.md

 This package was developed in Windows 11, but should work on any operating system after adjusting the config.yaml file to reflect the directory structure.

+# Using The Scripts
+In order to use this package, ensure Python and the requisite libraries are installed.
+Review the configuration file at ./config/config.yaml and make any necessary changes. then, run the following scripts:
+1. ./scripts/download_curtailment_reports.py
+1. ./scripts/evaluate_ucap.py

+# UCAP Evaluation Workbook
+The scripts in this package produce a filtered and aggregated table of curtailments and outages, organized by Resource ID, Nature-of-Work, year, and season.
+The resulting table, saved as a .csv file, is intended to be copied into an Excel workbook that performs the final calculations and presents all EFORd and UCAP values at multiple levels of granularity.
+The current version of this workbook is located at ./results/UCAP_2022-2024_AAH.xlsx.

 # UCAP Definition
 UCAP means "Unforced Capacity".
 It is a measure of the expected capacity available to the grid, accounting for forced outages.
 There are many technical nuances and design decisions within this definition that must be considered in order to implement a UCAP framework.
+Energy Division proposes to define UCAP based on Equivalent Forced Outage Rates during Demand (EFORd), with the following formula.

+$$\text{UCAP}_{r}=\text{Pmax}_{r}\cdot(100\%-\text{EFORd}_{r})$$

-Some outstanding and resolved issues are presented below.
+There are many assumptions and nuances involved in defining EFORd as used in this formula.
+Several outstanding and resolved issues are presented in the sections below.

 ## Resource Grouping
-Every resource will have its own UCAP value
+Every resource will have its own UCAP value, expressed in units of MW.
 We have not concluded whether individual units will be assigned UCAP values based solely on their own forced outage rates, or on the collective outage rate of some group to which they belong.
-Furthermore, we have not yet determined how resources would be grouped.
-The following options are under consideration:
+Consequently, we currently evaluate both an "individually-assessed UCAP" and a "group-assessed UCAP."
+We proposed to use the already established Resource Types, as presented in CPUC's Master Resource Database for grouping resources.

 ## All Hours vs. Demand Hours
-We have determined the UCAP framework will apply an equivalent forced outage rate evaluated during demand hours (EFORd), as opposed to considering all hours within each evaluation period.
-However, the definition of demand hours is open to interpretation.
+We have determined the UCAP framework will apply an EFORd, as opposed to considering all hours within each evaluation period, i.e., EFOR.
+This allows UCAP to focus on ensuring adequate capacity during critical hours.
+However, according to the North American Electric Reliability Corporation's (NERC) Generating Availability Data System (GADS) Manual and Appendices, the definition of demand hours is flexible.

 ## Selection of Demand Hours
 We base our use of demand hours on the definition of EFORd in the GADS Manual, which notes that there are numerous ways to determine demand hours.
 We further don't have clear insight into how demand hours are determined in GADS itself.
 We observe three potential approaches broadly, each with additional considerations: